Friday 21 August 2020

 Jonathan Roson is the artist behind our next exhibition, Octagon 300.
-It will be celebrating the 300th anniversary of the Grade 1 Listed Octagon Room that is part of the Orleans House Gallery site.
+It celebrates the 300th anniversary of the Grade 1 Listed Octagon Room that is part of the Orleans House Gallery site.
 Here we find out a little bit more about Jonathan and the project.

 Can you tell me a little bit about your art practice?

 My own practise focuses mainly on creating sculptures and site-specific installations from natural materials like wood, stone and organic matter.
 My current body of work consists of sculptural objects made from timber some of which are stained black.
 I choose to work with natural materials because of its history and its innate qualities (splits, cracks, knots & grain).
 These qualities inspire an empathetic dialogue with the material, and thus guide the development of my sculptures.